Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 • Steam or grill food.

-• Water balance must be observed.
+• Water balance must be maintained.

 • Increase physical activity.